- 15 Nov 2022

 Example use cases

 The API endpoints discussed below represent just some of the ways that our API can be used from an administrative/IT perspective.
-Note that any links to the API documentation below will result in a 404 page if you are not logged in under an Enterprise-connected Airtable account.

 Security and User management

 - Get user information - fetches all the information related to a single user.